ryaneusebi/ryaneusebi.github.io/_pages/about.md

 Prior to Caltech, I got my Bachelor's degree in computer science from Princeton University in 2022, where I worked with [Gabe Vecchi](https://vecchi.princeton.edu/people/gabriel-vecchi) and [Ching-Yao Lai](https://icyphysics.stanford.edu/bio) on various hurricane and machine learning-related projects.

 Generally, I'm interested in anything related to atmospheric science, tropical dynamics, climate modeling, and machine learning.
+My current research involves large-scale tropical dynamics, such as the Hadley Cell and monsoons.
+The goals of my thesis are to better understand the dynamics that tie together the features of the tropical circulation, and ultimately create a simpmle model of the tropics that captures and explains these key features and their seasonal cycle.

-My research so far has focused on mechanisms and statistical prediction of north atlantic hurricane frequency, physics-informed machine learning for hurricane modeling, and machine learning models for atmopsheric turbulence parameterizations.
+Previously, my research has included mechanisms and statistical prediction of north atlantic hurricane frequency, physics-informed machine learning for hurricane modeling, and machine learning models for atmopsheric turbulence parameterizations.
 Check out some of my [research](https://ryaneusebi.github.io/research/) to learn more about my specific projects, or check out my list of [publications](https://ryaneusebi.github.io/publications/) for links to some of my papers!

 News
 ------